este/este/README.md

 ## Notes

-- Este.js dev stack should work on OSX, Linux, and even on Windows.
-Feel free to report any issues.
+- Este.js dev stack should work on OSX, Linux, and even Windows.
+Feel free to report any issue.
 - As a rule of thumb, Este.js supports all evergreen browsers plus last two pieces of IE. In theory, It should not be hard to support IE8 as hell.

 ## Credit